 Best for: Firms and corporates managing high-stakes, multi-jurisdictional contracts with compliance demands.

 Harvey AI is a general-purpose legal assistant trained on legal datasets and widely adopted by major law firms.
 It can draft contracts, summarise case law, and generate memos across practice areas.
 It supports multiple legal workflows, from litigation to transactional drafting.
-However, it is less tailored to Microsoft Word-native drafting and does not prioritise anonymisation or playbook grounding in the way other tools do.
+However, it does not include specialised features for contract drafting, creation and auto-population of templates in the way other tools do.

 Best for: Large law firms seeking a broad AI legal assistant across multiple practice areas, rather than a drafting-first solution.